Spotted eagle ray: Taxonomy

-Description and behavior
+Appearance

 Spotted eagle rays have flat disk-shaped bodies, deep blue or black with white spots on top with a white underbelly, and distinctive flat snouts similar to a duck's bill.
-Their tails are longer than those of other rays and may have 2–6 venomous spines, just behind the pelvic fins.
-The front half of the long and wing-like pectoral disk has five small gills in its underside.
+Their tails are longer than those of other rays and may have 2–6 venomous spines behind the pelvic fins.
+The front of the wing-like pectoral disk has five small gills in its underside.

-Mature spotted eagle rays can be up to 5 m in length; the largest have a wingspan of up to 3 m and a mass of 230 kg.
+Mature spotted eagle rays can be up to 5 m in length; the largest spotted eagle rays have a wingspan of up to 3 m and a mass of 230 kg.

 Reproduction

 One male, or sometimes several, will pursue a female.
 When one of the males approaches the female, he uses his upper jaw to grab her dorsum.
 The male will then roll the female over by grabbing one of her pectoral fins, which are located on either side of her body.
 Once he is on her ventral side, the male puts a clasper into the female, connecting them venter to venter, with both undersides together.
 The mating process lasts for 30–90 seconds.

 The spotted eagle ray develops ovoviviparously; the eggs are retained in the female and hatch internally, feeding off a yolk sac until live birth.
-After a gestation period of one year the mother ray will give birth to a maximum of four pups.
+After a gestation period of one year, the mother ray will give birth to a maximum of four pups.
 When the pups are first born, their discs measure from 17–35 cm across.
 The rays mature in 4 to 6 years.
+Genetic evidence indicates that the spotted eagle ray can undergo consecutive parthenogenesis.